redhat-openstack/website/source/uncategorized/ha.html.md

 Now that the control nodes are installed, the next step is to cluster them.
 This is accomplished by having them share a database store and ensuring that messaging is highly available.

-[Highly_Available_MySQL_server_for_OpenStack](Highly_Available_MySQL_server_for_OpenStack) will get pacemaker installed and configured so that the nodes are highly available and MySQL is HA.
+[ Highly Available MySQL server for OpenStack ](Highly_Available_MySQL_server_for_OpenStack) will get pacemaker installed and configured so that the nodes are highly available and MySQL is HA.

 Once MySQL is HA, Qpid and nova-consoleauth also need do be added to pacemaker.
+You could give each of them their own floating ip or just put them in the same group as mysql and have them all listen to the same floating ip.
+For this demonstration they will be added to the group with the existing ip and MySQL.

+    node1$ pcs resource create qpidd lsb:qpidd --group test-group

+    node1$ pcs resource create consoleauth lsb:openstack-nova-consoleauth --group test-group

+WARNING: This method of managing qpid through pacemaker makes the service highly available but does not prevent message loss.
+This document will be updated in the future to include instructions on clustering qpid with will prevent message loss.

+## Load Balancing

+Next step